Table of content

 The costly price of poor product images

 Exceptional product photography pays for itself in outsized ROI for e-commerce websites.
-But here is a caveat — the costs that e-commerce businesses incur when the product images aren't up to par are too high.
+But here is a caveat — the costs that e-commerce businesses incur when the product images aren't up to par.

 1. Product returns